Export DOCX via REST API

 The DOCX export API converts Tiptap JSON documents into .docx (Microsoft Word) files.
 It uses the same conversion library as the editor extension and produces equivalent DOCX output for standard content.

-The REST API supports style overrides, page size and margins, headers/footers, and element-level overrides (tableOverrides, paragraphOverrides, textRunOverrides, tableCellOverrides, imageOverrides).
-It does not support custom node rendering or any option that requires JavaScript functions.
-If you need those capabilities, use the editor extension, which also works server-side.
+The REST API supports style overrides, custom-node rendering via the DSL, page size and margins, headers/footers, and element-level overrides (tableOverrides, paragraphOverrides, textRunOverrides, tableCellOverrides, imageOverrides).
+It does not accept JavaScript-function options.
+For the function-based custom-node API, use the editor extension, which also works server-side.

 Review the postman collection